Kokborok: Script

-Kokborok had a script known as Koloma, developed in the 1st century CE and used by the Royal Family of Tripura.
+Kokborok had a script known as Koloma, developed in the 1st century AD and used by the Royal Family of Tripura.
 The Rajratnakar is believed to have originally been written in Koloma.
 This script fell out of use after the 14th century, and is widely considered to have been lost.

 From the 19th century, the Kingdom of Twipra used the Bengali script to write in Kokborok, but since the independence of India and the merger with India, the Roman script is being promoted by non-governmental organizations.
-The Tripura Tribal Areas Autonomous District Council (TTAADC) government made regulations in 1992 and 2000 for adoption of the Roman script in the school education system in its areas.
+The Tripura Tribal Areas Autonomous District Council government made regulations in 1992 and 2000 for adoption of the Roman script in the school education system in its areas.

-The script issue is highly politicized, with the Left Front government advocating usage of the Asian Bengali script and all the regional indigenous parties and student organizations (INPT, IPFT, NCT, Twipra Students Federation, etc.) and ethnic nationalist organizations (Kokborok Sahitya Sabha, Kokborok tei Hukumu Mission, Movement for Kokborok etc.) advocating for the Roman script.
+The script issue is highly politicized, with the Left Front government advocating usage of the Bengali script and all the regional indigenous parties and student organizations (INPT, IPFT, NCT, Twipra Students Federation, etc.) and ethnic nationalist organizations (Kokborok Sahitya Sabha, Kokborok tei Hukumu Mission, Movement for Kokborok etc.) advocating for the Roman script.
 Both scripts are now used in the state in education as well as in literary and cultural circles.
 Proposals have previously been made for the adoption of scripts other than the Bengali or Roman scripts, such as Ol Chiki.
 There have also been scripts created specifically for Kokborok in modern times.